aryzach/aryzach.github.io/_drafts/ideas.md

 		- e-stop
 	- passive
 	- cababilities of each with use case examples, or spec examples (ex. what can you do with "this" type of circuit? well you can make a time graph of voltage like "this" or time graph of current like "this")

+Business idea:
+Businesses that self-insure for health insurance for their employees.
+This means the company directly covers cost without a third-party insurance provider.
+In the book 'Price We Pay', there's an example where an employer who self-insures, gives incentive to employees for choosing the cheaper hospital options (but not less quality).
+The example was that delivering a baby costs $8000 - $40000 depending on hospital.
+If you chose $8000, then employer provides you a year worth of free diapers.
+This could be it's own business, where you do the reseawrch and setup the right incentives for employees.